deltachat/deltachat-node/README.md

 **Note** Because `deltachat-core` uses a particular threading model, the c bindings are based on [`N-API`](https://nodejs.org/dist/latest-v10.x/docs/api/n-api.html) with experimental features enabled.
 Currently, this means you must use node.js with a minimal version of `v10.7.0`.

+**Note** We've changed the underlying event mechanism to polling.
+This is a temporary solution to allow for compatibility with earlier node versions and current versions of `electron` at time of writing.
+Once `electron` has support for node `v10.7.0` this will be removed and we will go back to using a push mechanism.

 * [Install](#install)
 * [Usage](#usage)
 * [API](#api)